malinlarsson/courses/Metagenomics/1711/tutorial.md

 >
 > look for all [EC-numbers](https://en.wikipedia.org/wiki/Enzyme_Commission_number) in the GFF-file

-> Optional : use [the KEGG pathway mapper](http://www.genome.jp/kegg/tool/map_pathway1.html) to analyse the metabolism of your organism, or look for your favorite genes in the annotations.
+> Optional : use [the KEGG pathway mapper](http://www.genome.jp/kegg/tool/map_pathway1.html) to analyze the metabolism of your organism, or look for your favorite genes in the annotations.

 We now know more about the genes your MAG contains, however we do not really know who we have?! `checkm` might have given us an indication but it is only approximative.

 Taxonomical classification for full genomes is not always easy for MAGs, often the 16S gene is missing as it assembles badly, and which other genes to use to for taxonomy is not always evident.
 One option is to take many genes and to make a tree.

-This solution is proposed by `phylophlan`, it has a reference tree based on a concatenation of reference genes, tries to find homolgues of these genes in your bin, and then to fit  them into the reference tree.
+This solution is proposed by `phylophlan`, it has a reference tree based on a concatenation of reference genes, tries to find homologues of these genes in your bin, and then to fit  them into the reference tree.

 > Install `phylophlan`